|

 After you are back on firmer ground you should reinflate the tires before driving faster than 30 mph.

 Beach driving is a lot of fun.
-Some stretches of very remote beaches, like some areas in Mexico, are still open to vehicles.
+Some stretches of very remote beaches are still open to vehicles.

 Even remote beaches have sometimes vacation homes.
 Please respect the presence of their owners.
 Slow down when you see a house on the beach.
 Kids might be at play.
 Always drive slowly past any homes.